wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 call back of the memory backend.
 This method, when called with the request ID, performs a lookup on the internal pending request table, and returns the string name of the requestor (i.e., the LLC) of the associated memory event.

+### Converter Operation

+#### Request Path

+Requests are sent by the memory controller to the converter by calling `handleMemEvent()`.
+This method sets the delivery time of the event to `m_cycleCount`, which is just the local clock value.
+Then the method calls `setupMemReq()` on the event to add the event into an internal event queue, after checking certain orderings.
+If the method `setupMemReq()` returns false, then the event can be responded to immediately by calling `sendResponse()`.
+Otherwise, the event has been inserted into the queue, and will be processed in a future cycle.